for speed and SEO

 The WordPress Codex includes a guide on how to find the right image size and quality for your website.
 But to be honest, it basically amounts to "experiment to find the balance that you 're happy with".

 DID YOU KNOW?
-WP already optimises images
+WordPress already optimises images

 Since version 4.4, WordPress supports responsive images via srcset.
 WordPress creates several sizes of each image you upload to the media library.
 Modern browsers will show the correct sized image based on the resolution of the device.
 Very nice!